 At March 31, 1998, long-term investments consisted primarily of investments in limited partnerships of \$26,100.
 The Company is required under certain limited partnership agreements to make additional investments up to an aggregate of \$6,700 at March 31, 1998.
-The Company believes the fair value of the limited partnerships exceeds its carrying amount by approximately \$7,500 based on the indicated market values of the underlying investment portfolio provided by the partnerships.
-The Company's investments in limited partnerships are illiquid and the ultimate realization of these investments are subject to the performance of the underlying partnership and its management by the general partners.
+The Company believes the fair value of the limited partnerships exceeds its carrying amount by approximately \$7,500 based on the indicated market values of the underlying investments in limited partnerships are illiquid and the ultimate realization of these investments are subject to the performance of the underlying partnership and its management by the general partners.